jclark/pc-ptp-ntp-guide/server-linux.md

-# Verify PPS and GPS
+# Time server Linux preqrequisites

+It's a good idea to make sure that everything is working at the kernel level before trying to set up NTP or PTP.
+Part of this is determining the device names that the Linux kernel is using for our hardware.

 ## Verify PPS

-We need to check that the operating system is seeing the PPS signal.
+In this section, we will check that the PPS signal into the NIC is working properly.

 If the NIC is `enp1s0`, then first do: